amemFE/moa-gallery/README.md

 vue serve ./src/example/example.vue
 ```

-3. Do your modifications.
+* Do your modifications.
-4. Run a build
+* Run a build
 ```
 npm run build
 ```
-5. you can use build files in dist folder
+* You can use build files in dist folder

-you should install blueimp-gallery (dependency) exteranally for this case.
+* You should install blueimp-gallery (dependency) exteranally for this case.

 ```
 npm i blueimp-gallery --save